-In 2005, Israel withdraw its army from the Gaza strip and dismantled the Israeli settlements in the area.
+In 2005, Israel withdrew its army from the Gaza strip and dismantled the Israeli settlements in the area.
 But has Israel truly disengaged from Gaza?
 Israel supplies Gaza’s drinking water.
 It provides sewage infrastructure and gas connection for heating and cooking.
 It is also the Electricity provider, international mail provider and telephone service provider.
 Why is this not being addressed by other agencies such as the Arab countries, United States, European Union countries?
 After all, Israel sees the Gaza strip as an enemy entity that threatens its own well-being and security.
 Why, then, does Israel continue to meet the needs of Gaza and its residents?

 Once Israel disengaged from Gaza, Gaza could have become an independent body that meets its own needs.
 Perhaps barred by the Israeli authorities, it did not do so.
 As such it is a no man’s land becoming a burden to Israel and other countries.